hazelcast/hazelcast-cpp-client/README.md

 ### 7.6.1.
 Distributed Executor Service
 Hazelcast C++ client allows you to asynchronously execute your tasks (logical units of work) in the cluster, such as database queries, complex calculations and image rendering.

-With `IExecutorService`, you can execute tasks asynchronously and perform other useful tasks.
+With `iexecutor_service`, you can execute tasks asynchronously and perform other useful tasks.
 If your task execution takes longer than expected, you can cancel the task execution.
 Tasks should be `Hazelcast Serializable`, i.e., `IdentifiedDataSerializable`, `Portable`, `Custom`, since they will be distributed in the cluster.

 You need to implement the actual task logic at the server side as a Java code.
 The task should implement Java's `java.util.concurrent.Callable` interface.

-Note that, the distributed executor service (`IExecutorService`) is intended to run processing where the data is hosted: on the server members.
+Note that, the distributed executor service (`iexecutor_service`) is intended to run processing where the data is hosted: on the server members.

 For more information on the server side configuration, see the [Executor Service section](https://docs.hazelcast.org/docs/latest/manual/html-single/#executor-service) in the Hazelcast IMDG Reference Manual.